zjsmith3/HydrateMe/README.md

-This is a sample readme
+im getting the readme done